Business Traction From Smarter SMB Interaction

 This study by the CMO Council identifies and chronicles best practices in SMB marketing, partnering and co-innovation.
 More

 Go Digital.
 It's Pivotal.

-The Chief Marketing Officer (CMO) Council is launching a Comeback America campaign in the H2 of 2020 to assist SMBs “get on-track to bounce back" through digital marketing skills development, new growth recovery strategies, and preferred services, product pricing and support from big brands.
+The Chief Marketing Officer (CMO) Council is launching a coalition education campaign to assist SMBs “to know how to grow" through digital marketing skills development, new growth recovery strategies, and preferred services, product pricing and support from big brands.
 We invite large enterprises, associations, publishers and digital media channels to join our coalition to "Help Small Grow Tall."
-Our goal is to boost the micro-enterprise economy by helping SMBs become digital wise to energize their varied routes to revenue.
+Our goal is to boost the grassroots local economy by helping SMBs become digital wise to energize their varied routes to revenue.

 The campaign will be funded and supported by a coalition of big brand members of the CMO Council serving small to medium enterprises.
 These include category leaders in marketing/CRM, technology, office products, transportation/logistics, financial services, lending, payroll, payments, benefits, insurance, healthcare, eCommerce, and other product and service areas.
 Many of these were surveyed by the CMO Council in its landmark study was entitled “Business Traction from Smarter SMB Interaction: Advancing Excellence in Enterprise SMB Marketing.”

 The CMO Council is conducting outreach to its “big brand” members to source free or discounted digital marketing and customer engagement tools, commerce-enabling cloud platforms, business advisory services, financial support programs and preferred pricing on office products, technologies, media buys, and marketing supply chain solutions.
 These will be aggregated on a campaign website and extended to small business owners to help them "get back on their feet to once again compete."